msathya98/html-css-js-practice/README.md

 ### Name the headers in an http request?
 HTTP headers:
 The HTTP headers are used to pass additional information between the clients and the server through the request and response header.
-All the headers are case-insensitive, headers fields are separated by colon, key-value pairs in clear-text string format.
-The end of the header section denoted by an empty field header.

 There are four types of HTTP headers: